radiantlogic-v8/documentation-eoc/documentation/login/microsoft-sso.md

 ---
 keywords:
 title: Microsoft SSO
-description: This Guide provides the information about configuring the SSO for microsoft
+description: This Guide provides the information about configuring the SSO for Microsoft in Microsoft and setting up Microsoft SSO authentication in the Environment Operations Center.
 ---

 # Microsoft SSO